 A personal computer (PC) with Windows, Windows 2000/XP/Vista/Windows 7 and a tuner program are required to tune the radio.
-See Figure 9: Radio Tuning Equipment Setup on page 46 to perform tuning procedures.
+See "Radio Tuning Equipment Setup" to perform tuning procedures.

 Disassembly/Reassembly Procedures

 This chapter provides details about the following: